redlaserbmBTD/BTDB2_SIMULATOR/README.md

 Hi there!
 I'm redlaserbm, the main developer of the BTDB2 Eco simulator.
 To get started with using the code, please read through this README file!

-- To operate the code, see the examples folder.
+- To learn how to operate the code, see the examples folder.
-- To learn more about how the code works, see the documentation file at documentation/documentation.pdf
 - Want to request features for the code?
 Want to help out with the code?
 Found a bug?
 Don't hesitate to contact me!
-The most immediate way to get my attention with regards to this code is to join the B2 Popology discord server and ping me there: https://discord.gg/axHnkcVe6E
+The most immediate way to get my attention with regards to this code is to join the b2 Popology discord server and ping me there: https://discord.gg/axHnkcVe6E

 # Operating the Code

-Users unfamiliar with coding who just need essential functionality should use the lightweight version of this simulator on spoonoil's website https://b2.lol.
-Newbies unfamiliar with coding who nonetheless want to operate the back-end code should follow the steps below to get the code up and running:
-1. Download the latest Anaconda distribution to your computer https://www.anaconda.com/download/ The Anaconda distribution contains a Python "environment" which allows you to run Python code on your computer
-2. Use GitHub Desktop to clone the repository to your desktop.
-3. One of the programs bundled with the Anaconda distribution is jupyter notebook.
-Launch jupyter notebook, navigate to where you cloned the repository, and open examples.ipynb
-4. You are now ready to operate the code!
+To use the code, you must have python installed on your computer.
+First, install python.
+Then, in the terminal, do `pip install b2sim`.

 ## Running a simulation in code